 No matter where you are in your career, there is always an opportunity to learn more.

-The benefits of reading are well-documented, and actually quite amazing.
+The benefits of reading are well-documented and quite amazing.

 Did you know that when you read, your brain is making connections and using neural pathways that other stimuli can’t reach?
 Reading a book is like going to the gym, for your mind.